 Disk Drill (and most other data recovery software) will work even if your drive is logically damaged and doesn’t show up in File Explorer.
 Disk Drill specifically can even recover data from a hard drive that won’t boot.
 It does have one condition: you have to be able to see your drive in Windows Device Manager.
 If it doesn’t appear in Device Manager, your computer does not recognize the connection and the software won’t detect it.

-Here are some possible ways to fix an external hard drive not showing up on your computer (expand the tabs for more info):
+Here are some possible ways to fix an external hard drive not showing up on your computer:

 Dust and other small debris can get in the way of your device’s connectors and the computer’s ports.
 If any of these components are malfunctioning, this can also prevent the connection from going through.
 Try cleaning them with a dry microfiber cloth or test your device on another computer.